zzehli/study-notes/ml/ml.md

 * agent loop: the llm runs in a loop until `final_output` is present (else it run tool calls or handoffs)
     * final_output is when the output does not have tool calls or handoffs
 * use guardrails to moderate content; exceptions are raised that will halt agent runs
+## RAG
+* original documents need to be stored, it can be stored separately or together with the embeddings: https://www.reddit.com/r/LangChain/comments/1eibcqw/document_storage_in_rag_solutions_separate_or/
+* source document retention from langchain: https://python.langchain.com/docs/concepts/retrievers/#source-document-retention
+* it's not possible to convert embeddings to its original text because embeddings are compressed representation of data
+* Q: what's the difference between embeddings in decoder only models and here? are both one-direction only?
 # Math topic
 ## Low rank transformation
 # Curious topics